jaypeeds/tweetable-code-in-apl/diamond.md

 		(N,N)⍴⍳N
 ```

-Let's call M our model, so have established:
+Let's call M our model, so we have established:

 ```apl
 		M←((N,N)⍴1,N⍴0)×(N,N)⍴⍳N